dfkaye/dfkaye-blog/content/posts/units-are-wholes-not-parts.md

 title: "Units Are Wholes, Not Parts"
 date: 2021-07-19T11:15:30-07:00
 lastmod: 2021-07-19T11:15:30-07:00
-description: "Unit testing is not about making parts to be fitted together, but making wholes that work together."
+description: "Unit testing is not about making parts to be fitted together, but making wholes that work together.
+Re-post of my August 19, 2015 Wordpress blog."
 tags:
 - "Testing"
 - "TDD"